 Morgan is also a certified Pilates instructor where he received his training and certification at Las Vegas's Classical Pilates Comprehensive Pilates Training Program.

-Ramsay has taught many forms of movement for over fifteen years.
+Ramsay has taught many forms of movement for more than 15 years.
 She began teaching spin classes in 2001 and then ventured into Pilates and yoga.
 In the last few years, Ramsay has expanded her fitness repertoire to teach dance fitness classes, fusion classes, and barre.
 She is a registered Yoga teacher (E-RYT 200), a certified mat Pilates instructor, a certified barre instructor, a licensed Dance-Fit instructor, and has a general group exercise certification through AFAA.

 Her primary goal is to make her students feel at home, happy, and healthy in her classes.
 She takes pride in doing so, and loves what she does!
 You will enjoy her upbeat and personal teaching style.